KDE/kapidox/README.md

 ## Dependencies

 ### Required
-Python 3 is required to run the scripts.
+You need Python 3 to run the scripts.
 Additionally you need to have the jinja2 and yaml (or pyyaml) modules.

 The following command should install them for the current user: